khoa0101/Etchy/README.md

 * Users can create accounts, sign in with existing accounts, and sign out.
 Demo login available.
 ![User demo](https://media.giphy.com/media/zTwvIklAmGZJkGtRJh/giphy.gif)
 ### Products
-* Users can browse through products and checkout listed products in greater details.
+* Users can browse through products and check out listed products in greater detail.
 ![Product demo](https://media.giphy.com/media/21lQjkeG4fHBF3Z3vy/giphy.gif)
 ### Shopping Cart
 * Users can add products to the shopping cart
 * Users can purchase products from the shopping cart
-* Users can view products added to the shopping cart from previous visits that have not been purchase
+* Users can view products added to the shopping cart from previous visits that have not been purchased
 ![Cart demo](https://media.giphy.com/media/cbo365S9p95UFqsnSK/giphy.gif)
 ### Reviews
-* Logged in user can write reviews/comments on products
+* Logged-in users can write reviews/comments on products
 * Users can view reviews/comments on products
 * Users can edit reviews/comments
 ### Search